 When you are in Camden, you'll notice that it is more blue-collar than most other communities in America.
-35.83% of Camden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Camden is a village of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Camden who work in office and administrative support (17.96%), food service (11.14%), and sales jobs (7.68%).
+41.98% of Camden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Camden is a village of service providers, transportation and shipping workers, and sales and office workers.
+There are especially a lot of people living in Camden who work in food service (14.73%), office and administrative support (11.08%), and healthcare suport services (6.00%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Camden has relatively fewer families with younger children, and/or college students.
 Combined, this makes Camden a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Camden in 2010 was $18,867, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $75,468 for a family of four.
+The per capita income in Camden in 2018 was $19,871, which is low income relative to Ohio and the nation.
+This equates to an annual income of $79,484 for a family of four.
 However, Camden contains both very wealthy and poor people as well.

 The people who call Camden home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Camden residents report their race to be White, followed by Native American.
-Important ancestries of people in Camden include Irish, English, Scottish, and Dutch.
+The greatest number of Camden residents report their race to be White, followed by Asian.
+Important ancestries of people in Camden include German, Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Camden is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Vietnamese.